PsrSigSim/PsrSigSim/docs/tutorial_1.rst

 .. image:: tutorial_1_files/tutorial_1_9_0.png

 Now we can define the pulsar object itself.
-Out pulsar needs a period (s), a mean flux (Jy), a profile, which we’ve defined above, and a name (e.g. JXXXX+XXXX).
+Our pulsar needs a period (s), a mean flux (Jy), a profile, which we’ve defined above, and a name (e.g. JXXXX+XXXX).